jberns/habit-tracker/README.md

 4. Select your region and then name your database "habit-dev" and finish submitting the server.
 5. Once you are back on the home page select the "habit-dev" server you just made and click on the "USERS" tab.

-- **Important Note: These are database administrator accounts and not user accounts made through OAUTH**
+- **Important Note: These are database administrator accounts and not user accounts made through OAuth**

 6. Click on "Add database user" and make a user account.
 7. Copy the mongodb:// url under the "To connect using a driver via the standard MongoDB URI (what's this?):" and add it to the following key in the **dev.js** file.

 - mongoURI: 'Place mongoDB URL + login Here'
-- Replace the <dbuser> and <dbpassword> with your login information.
+- Replace the dbuser and dbpassword fields with your login information.
 Do not include the "<" and ">."

-##Passport Cookie Setup
+## Passport Cookie Setup

 1. For a local dev you can enter any random string similar to a password.
 For production you can use a more secure random number/password generator.